locklance/deploy-sni/README.md

 ![Ansible](https://img.shields.io/badge/automation-Ansible-blue?style=flat-square)
 ![Xray](https://img.shields.io/badge/xray-supported-purple?style=flat-square)

-Following guide, you will be able to deploy your own SNI with a DNS-01 certificate, which can be used as self steal SNI for VLESS-REALITY.
+By following this guide, you will be able to deploy your own SNI with a DNS-01 certificate, which can be used as self steal SNI for VLESS-REALITY.

 Two deploy methods are described below:
 1. [Manual deploy](#manual-deploy)